epfl-herus/demod/docs/source/overview/thermaldemand_overview.rst

 :Description: This module estimates domestic heating demand and supply.
-  It is based on the [CREST]_ model, but simplifies the operation of thermostat control by users.
+  It is based on the [CREST]_ model, but simplifies the operation of thermostat control setting by the users.

   As shown in :numref:`CREST5modulesheatingsystem`, the following 5 components are integrated in this module: